 Through the development of a Tourism Plan, the CLTS will include, but not be limited to, these four areas:

-Building on the strengths of existing community groups; CLTS will help the business community increase its influence region-wide; will strengthen the capacity of businesses; and will foster a strong business climate, a healthy quality of life, sustainable community development and increased levels of tourism.
+Building on the strengths of existing community groups; CLTS will help the business community increase its influence region-wide, and will foster a strong business climate, a healthy quality of life, sustainable community development and increased levels of tourism.
 For tourism to be sustainable, it is most effective if its development is in line with the needs of the local community.
 To work towards this goal, the impacts of tourism on the local community will be monitored on a regular basis.

 Socially, environmentally and fiscally responsible; supportive of healthy families, strong communities and of the pioneering spirit of our residents; promoters of collaboration, partnerships and accessibility; inclusive; transparent and friendly.